 Federal Tax Credit: In 2022, the new revisions to the EV tax credit took away this incentive from the Polestar 2.
 See full details here.
 State incentives may apply.
 The upcoming Polestar 3 electric SUV will be produced in the United States beginning in mid-2024, but price caps may prevent most buyers from qualifying for federal EV tax credits.

 Did You Know?
 The Polestar 2 is the closest competitor in terms of size, price and specs to the Model 3 rear-wheel drive.

 2023 Kia EV6 (base trim)

-Federal Tax Credit: In August of 2022, the new revisions to the EV tax credit took away this incentive from the EV6.
+Federal Tax Credit: The new revisions to the EV tax credit took away this incentive from the EV6.
 See full details here.
 State incentives may apply.

 Did You Know?
 The Kia EV6 is based on the same e-GMP electric platform as the Hyundai IONIQ 5.
 If the looks of the EV6 are too much for you, maybe the IONIQ 5 is up your alley.
 The EV6 comes with 1,000 kilowatt-hours of free charging at Electrify America.
 That’s about 15 charging sessions from 10% to 80%.